 Existing signage installed within the car parks across the city had not been updated in several years and involved printed messaging on metal boards.
 The council wanted to improve the customer experience and be able to update them with messaging on the signs when required.

-TWM Traffic Control Systems were identified as a recommend supplier and so Newcastle City Council reached out to request a quote for a new signage solution at three of their sites.
+TWM Traffic Control Systems was identified as a recommend supplier and so Newcastle City Council reached out to request a quote for a new signage solution at three of their sites.
 TWM put forward a competitive proposal that successfully won the business.
 The solution involved the Info 1000 Variable Message sign which has the ability to display two pages of text which can alternate between each other for three seconds.
-The sign has a grey non-reflective 200mm border which surrounds a black background, which is ideal for such a heavy traffic space.
+The sign has a grey non-reflective 200mm border that surrounds a black background, which is ideal for such a heavy traffic space.

 Control of the sign is possible via an SMS text message sent by a registered trusted number.
-This level of security avoids any unauthorised messages being displayed on the signs and also allows for remote updates of the sign when required, without the need to be on site to update the messaging.
+This level of security avoids any unauthorised messages being displayed on the signs and also allows for remote updates of the sign when required, without the need to be on-site to update the messaging.
 The signage is mains powered for guaranteed performance, has the functionality of displaying free text and also features an override switch installed in the base to switch between pre-set messages if required.

-Dave commented: “We worked with TWM, to supply some digital information signage within some of our car parks, the process was straight forward from start to finish.
-The signage has been fault free and very useful – first class service.”
+Dave commented: “We worked with TWM, to supply some digital information signage within some of our car parks, the process was straightforward from start to finish.
+The signage has been fault free and very useful – first-class service.”

 As we emerge from the pandemic and tourism begins to recover across the UK, we can expect car parks to experience the same volume of traffic witnessed before lockdown, and as such further upgrades are likely.
-Following the success of the initial installations, TWM hope to work with Newcastle City Council again to further improve parking facilities across the city.
+Following the success of the initial installations, TWM hopes to work with Newcastle City Council again to further improve parking facilities across the city.

-Chris Rayner, National Sales Manager for TWM, commented: “This project provided TWM the opportunity to work on a bespoke solution that accommodated the specific requirements of a multi-storey car park.
+Chris Rayner, National Sales Manager for TWM, commented: “This project provided TWM with the opportunity to work on a bespoke solution that accommodated the specific requirements of a multi-storey car park.
 The Info 1000 is a brilliant option that gives the flexibility and remote access needed and it was an absolute pleasure to work with Dave and the team to deliver this with a quick turnaround.
-We look forward to continue working with Newcastle City Council to improve signage throughout their sites.”
+We look forward to continuing working with Newcastle City Council to improve signage throughout their sites.”